VCVRack/Rack/vst2_bin/plugins/ImpromptuModular/README.md

 ### External synchronization <a id="clocked-sync"></a>

 By default, the clock's BPM input is level sensitive and follows [Rack standards for BPM CVs](https://vcvrack.com/manual/VoltageStandards.html#pitch-and-frequencies).
-For synchronizing Clocked an external clock signal, an optional setting is available in the right-click menu called "Use **BPM Detection** (as opposed to **BPM CV**)".
-When using this option in a chain of Clocked modules, all modules must have the option checked.
-The green LED to the right of the main BPM display will light up when this mode is enabled and a cable is connected to the BPM input.
+For synchronizing Clocked to an external clock signal, an optional setting is available using the MODE button located below the BPM input jack, and selecting a mode other than "CV".
+When using a chain of Clocked modules, all modules must have the same mode setting.
+The LED to the right of the MODE button will light up when the sync mode is enabled and a cable is connected to the BPM input.
+When no cable is connected to the BPM input jack, the MODE button has no effect and the BPM CV mode is implicit.
+When a cable is connected, the possible settings are: P4, P8, P12, P24, where the number indicates the number of pulses per step of the external clock source.

-When using BPM detection, Clocked syncs itself to the incoming clock pulse, and will stay synchronized, as opposed to just calculating the BPM from the external source.
+When using external clock synchronization, Clocked syncs itself to the incoming clock pulse, and will stay synchronized, as opposed to just calculating the BPM from the external source.
 This means that it will not drift (or that it will drift in time with the incoming pulses if they drift), and it should stay perfectly synchronized over time; it also allows for latency compensation.
-Here are a few points to keep in mind when using BPM Detection.
+Here are a few points to keep in mind when using clock synchronization.

-1. When using the BPM detection mode, Clocked can not be manually turned on, it will autostart on the first pulse it receives.
+1. Clocked can not be manually turned on in clock sync mode, it will autostart on the first pulse it receives.
 1. Clocked will automatically stop when the pulses stop, but in order to detect this, it take a small amount of time.
 To stop the clock quickly, you can simply send a pulse to the RUN CV input, and if the clock is running, it will turn off.
 1. The external clock must be capable of sending clocks at a minumum of 4 pulses per quarter note (PPQN) and should not have any swing.
 1. For low clock BPMs, synchronization may take some time if the external clock changes markedly from the last BPM it was synchronized to.
 Making gradual tempo changes is always recommended, and increasing the PPQN setting may also help.
-An other method is to first prime Clocked with is correct BPM to let it learn the new BPM, so that all further runs at that BPM will sync perfectly.
+An other method consists in priming Clocked with is correct BPM first, to let it learn the new BPM, so that all further runs at that BPM will sync perfectly.

 ([Back to module list](#modules))